Eng0991/Eng0991/README.md

     <main class="main container">
         <section>
-            <h2>About Me</h2>
+            <h2>property gallery cretors Me</h2>
             <p>Hello!
-I'm a Parisian gallery creator with a passion for curating and showcasing art.
+I'm a web developer my Parisian gallery creator with a passion for curating and showcasing art.
 My work focuses on bringing out the best in every piece and creating immersive experiences for viewers.</p>
         </section>

         <section>